walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 I am a sixth year PhD candidate in Economics at the <a href="https://www.eui.eu/en/academic-units/department-of-economics" target="_blank">European University Institute</a>
  in Florence.

-My main research areas cover macroeconomics and labour economics, with a focus on firm and worker dynamics.
+I am an applied macroeconomist with interests in labour economics, firm dynamics, and monetary and fiscal policy.

 My Supervisors are <a href="https://sites.google.com/site/coopereconomics/" target="_blank">Russell Cooper</a> and <a href="https://sites.google.com/site/tfcrossley/
 " target="_blank">Thomas Crossley</a>